VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 Thus the campaign should start in spring offering early-bird discounts for these new types of memberships and continue during the Summer peak.

+Sixth Step.
+ACT
+Finally, I will present my recommendations based on the preliminary analysis and provide stakeholders with additional information that could improve the analysis, such as user IDs, age, and gender.
+Based on the available data, I recommend the following:
+Fact 1: Casual Users have twice the average ride duration.
+Create a marketing campaign based on average ride duration, such as offering trial benefits to casual users with an average monthly ride duration of 25 minutes.
+The campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekend trips and classic bike riders.
+ Fact 2: Members use Cyclistic for going to work.
+The data suggests that members prefer to use Cyclistic for their daily commutes, with peak usage at 8 and 17, therefore, I recommend creating an alert for casual users who ride between 6 and 19, informing them of the potential cost savings they could experience by becoming members.
+Additionally, offering promotions to casual users who use Cyclistic for work or creating a special package for companies near the top 25 stations to offer Cyclistic rides as an employee benefit could be beneficial.
+This campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekdays and electric and classic bike riders.
+ Fact 3: Round Trips
+Members tend to take round trips, and there is a possibility that a significant number of casual users may have the same behavior but have not yet become members.
+Thus, I suggest creating a campaign for users who use the service twice a day, offering them a special promotion if they become members.
+The campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekdays and electric bike riders.